GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 When developing locally, use `http://localhost` by default.
 Service Workers, web authentication APIs, and more, will work.
 However, in the following cases, you'll need HTTPS for local development:

-- Secure cookies
+- Setting Secure cookies
-- Mixed-content debugging
+- Debugging mixed-content debugging
-- HTTP/2 and later
+- Using HTTP/2 and later
+- Using some third-party libraries or APIs
-- Custom hostname
+- Using a custom hostname

   <figure class="w-figure">
     <img src="./when-to-use-local-https.png" alt="A list of cases when you need to use HTTPS for local development.">